jt14den/SWC-Cheatsheets/shell-novice.md

 -    Let's go back to the data directory.
 This time, we don't need to use 3 separate commands, we can string together
     -    `cd Desktop/data-shell/data`
 -    So far, we've been using "relative paths" (explain).  ls and cd are trying to find where we mean
 -    We could also use "absolute paths" these will work no matter where we are.
-Remember that leading / means root?
+    -    Remember that leading / means root?
     -    `pwd`
     -    `cd /Volumes/mickles/Desktop/data-shell`
 -    Some shortcuts:
-    -    `cd ~/Desktop # Tilda is the same as the user's home directory (/Volumes/mickles for me)`
+-    Tilda is the same as the user's home directory (/Volumes/mickles for me)
+    -    `cd ~/Desktop `
-    -    `cd - # This takes you to the previous directory you were in, very useful for switching back and forth`
+-    This takes you to the previous directory you were in, useful for switching back and forth
+    -    `cd - `

 ***---------- Socrative #3 ----------***